boxfish-ai/BAGS/README.md

 ## Framework
 ![framework](./images/framework.png?raw=true "framework")
 ## Datasets
-DatasetA and DatasetB are publicy available.
+DatasetA and DatasetB are publicly available.

 ### Introduction to the Datasets
 Dataset A is used for rectangular borderlines segmentation, which consists of 8500 images.